There’s a new worst columnist at the New York Times, and her name is Pamela Paul.

 What we are effectively saying here — without ever, heaven forbid, saying it out loud — is that it’s OK for actors from groups considered to be marginalized — whether gay, Indigenous, Latino or any other number of identities — to play straight white characters.
 But it’s not OK for the reverse.

-Unfortunately, she misidentifies one of her examples; an actor she said was bi and playing a straight part is actually gay.
+Unfortunately, she misidentifies one of her examples; an actor she said was bi and playing a straight part was actually gay.
 You see, identity is a slippery thing.
 It’s difficult to write about precisely, and Paul has not proved herself as a precise writer, but a sloppy one, lobbing stale ideas around into the ether, earnestly trying to get something to cohere.

 In her latest column, she wades into #MeToo.
 Although the movement has been a “huge net positive,” well, what about the men?